migtools/mig-ui/CONTRIBUTING.md

 #### Tests and UI Components
-We adhere to the principles of the [Testing Library](https://testing-library.com/docs/guiding-principles) framework because it give us more confidence in validating the application as close as possible to the user.
+We adhere to the principles of the [Testing Library](https://testing-library.com/docs/guiding-principles) framework because it gives us more confidence in validating the application as close as possible to the user.

 Which also means we're more focusing in testing complex UI components instead of *leaf* components.
 The latter are more likely to change, making tests more brittle and creating unncessary overhead.